-This blog describes the Elster ERiC libraries used in the new Elster adapter provided in SAP Cloud Platform Integration.
+This blog describes the Elster ERiC libraries used in the new Elster adapter provided in SAP Cloud Integration.
 The adapter is planned for the March-24-2019 update.
 In the blog the End-to-end configuration and the monitoring options are described, links to further information sources are given.
 Furthermore the current restrictions are listed.

 ERiC@SAP: What is ERiC?

 In the areas of HR (employment tax notification (LStA), employment tax statement (LStB), electronic employment tax deduction features (ELStAM)) and FI (advanced return for tax on sales/purchases (UStA)), electronic reporting data is transferred to the clearing house of the fiscal authority block for communication with the tax authorities.

 Technical background: For the transfer, the data is summarized in an XML file, signed, and encrypted.
 The data is then transferred to the clearing house of the fiscal authority block.

 The XML file is generated in the HR or FI system.
 From this system, the data is then transferred to the middleware used (Business Connector, PO/PI, or Cloud Integration).
 The signature, encryption, and transfer of the data from the employer’s network to the clearing house is done using the middleware.

 The standards used for the signature and encryption were published by the tax authority, as is the case for social insurance, and it was made possible for the software manufacturer to implement and deliver all components for the transfer using its own program components in its software solution.
 The solution is referenced to as an “open interface” in the ELSTER environment.

 This model allows for a clear distinction between the software solutions involved and the parties responsible.

 To support manufacturers when creating software products for communication with the tax authorities, the tax authorities have also been providing software components since the introduction of electronic communication.
 The software manufacturers can integrate these components into their products to minimize the implementation effort.